-The precise positioning of the topside and gravity based structure nearshore was performed successfully for ExxonMobil, made possible with the application of Fugro’s Starfix Suite accurate positioning software which minimized project risk.
+The precise positioning of the topside and gravity based structure nearshore was performed successfully for ExxonMobil, made possible with the application of Fugro’s Starfix Suite accurate positioning software which minimised project risk.

 The seabed scan of the towing route and real-time positioning for the supportive ten towing vessels, nine anchor barges, one ROV support vessel and ultimately the centimetre level positioning of the mated Hebron Platform on site resulted in a realised project schedule for ExxonMobil in strong partnership with Fugro.